-You don’t do what you want whenever you want anymore, eat what you want when you want it anymore, or sleep when you want to—suddenly life is all about being a mother and taking care of your new baby.
+You might realize you have no time for yourself: You don’t do what you want whenever you want to, eat what you want when you want it, or sleep when you want to—suddenly life is all about being a mother and taking care of your new baby.

-If you feel like you’ve lost some sense of who you were before your baby, then we have a few tips to help you adjust.
+If you feel like you’ve lost some sense of who you were before your baby, you may be experiencing postpartum identity loss.
+It’s okay—it’s super common to feel this way, and we have a few tips to help you adjust.

-Parents sometimes feel a loss of their identity because they no longer:
+Parents sometimes feel a loss of their identity after having a new baby because they no longer:

 All of these things (and even some not listed here) can lead to new parents feeling sad, guilty, insecure, or ashamed.
 Even if you were trying to conceive or planned your pregnancy, the shift in everything around you can still feel surprising.